 - Cover with foil to prevent over-browning.
 The crumble will be done before the filling so to prevent it from over-browning, loosely cover it with foil once it’s golden brown.

 - Let the pie cool completely for the filling to thicken.
 Once you remove the pie from the oven, let it cool completely on a cooling rack for several hours for the filling to set and make it easier to slice and serve.
 I actually prefer to make my pies the day before and let sit overnight at room temperature.
 This way the filling is nice and thick and makes for beautiful clean slices as pictured in this post.

 - What is the difference between a Dutch, French and German apple pie?
 A Dutch apple pie has a simple apple filling and is topped with a simple streusel.
 A French apple pie has a custard apple filling along with a crumb topping, while a German apple pie is an open face pie with heavy cream in the filling.

-- What do you serve Dutch apple pie with?
+- What do you serve with apple crumble pie?
 You can serve it with vanilla or cinnamon ice cream, a dollop of whipped cream or sweetened sour cream.
 You can also serve it all on its own.
 That’s how I like to have it for breakfast or as a snack with a cup of java.

 You might also like:

 - Maple Ginger Pear Pie

 - Cherry Crumble Pie

 - Homemade Blueberry Pie